Hour of the Moon: What It Means and What to Time to It

 Working with Moon hours

-Emotional work thrives in Moon hours: therapy sessions, journaling, dreamwork, meditation, and conversations about feelings.
-If you need to apologize, reconnect with a family member, or process grief, the Moon's hour provides a gentler container than Mars or Saturn.
+Moon hours are commonly used for emotional work: therapy sessions, journaling, dreamwork, meditation, and conversations about feelings.
+If you need to apologize, reconnect with a family member, or process grief, the Moon's hour is usually a gentler symbolic fit than Mars or Saturn.

 • Domestic tasks and home improvements